april19833/currency-1.5/docs/solidity/currency/VoteCheckpoints.md

 ## VoteCheckpoints

 _Extension of ERC20 to support Compound-like voting and delegation.
 This version is more generic than Compound's, and supports token supply up to 2^224^ - 1, while COMP is limited to 2^96^ - 1.

 This extension keeps a history (checkpoints) of each account's vote power.
 Vote power can be delegated either by calling the {delegate} function directly, or by providing a signature to be used with {delegateBySig}.
 Voting power can be queried through the public accessors {getVotingGons} and {getPastVotingGons}.

 By default, token balance does not account for voting power.
-This makes transfers cheaper.
-The downside is that it requires users to delegate to themselves in order to activate checkpoints and have their voting power tracked.
+This makes transfers cheaper. the downside is that it requires users to delegate to themselves in order to activate checkpoints and have their voting power tracked.
 Enabling self-delegation can easily be done by overriding the {delegates} function.
 Keep in mind however that this will significantly increase the base gas cost of transfers.

-_Available since v4.2.__
+Available since v4.2._

 ### Checkpoint